yeon-lee/yeon-lee.github.io/submission.md

 * **2) 1-page extended abstract (pdf file only)** that briefly explains the background/motivation and main results of the work.

-### - Submissions will be reviewed by the program committee.
+### - Submissions will be reviewed by Program Committee.

 ### - Accepted talks will be announced on 15 November 2024.